 The weekend begins with dinner Friday, includes the Coordinating Committee meeting Sunday 9–noon, and ends with lunch on Sunday.
-It is hosted by the Peace Resource Center of San Diego, 3850 Westgate Place, San Diego, CA 92105.
+All sessions will be held at the PRCSD, 3850 Westgate Place, San Diego, CA 92105.
 Website: http://prcsd.org.

 Photos from the weekend, including the “Economic Disobedience” panel on Friday night at Maryhouse Catholic Worker, animated discussions on Saturday at the Sixth Street Community Center, and New York pizza and plenty of dessert in Brooklyn on Saturday night.